 - Child invisibility: while adult men and women can self-mobilize and make their voices heard, children often do not have the same agency.

 Child rights must instead be placed front and centre of investigations.
 The specific vulnerabilities of children require specialized expertise to ensure that violations affecting them do not go unaddressed.
-Impunity for crimes affecting children has long-lasting consequences on the well-being of children and their access to justice and remedies.
+Impunity for crimes affecting children has long-lasting consequences on the well-being of children and their access to justice and remedies, including because:

 - Child demographics: children often constitute a large proportion of the population in conflict contexts.